loic425/resource-revolution/pages/resource/04_update_operation.md

 <v-clicks>

-`Update` operation allows to edit an existing item of your resource.
+We'll use `Update` operation which allows to edit an existing item of your resource.

 ```php {all|11|11,6}
 namespace App\Entity;